Will Creighton cover the spread vs. Florida A&M? Betting Trends, Record ATS

 Additional Creighton Insights & Trends

-- Last year, the 76.4 points per game the Bluejays put up were 6.4 more points than the Rattlers gave up (70).
+- Last year, the Bluejays averaged 76.4 points per game, 6.4 more points than the 70.0 the Rattlers allowed.

 Bet on this or any college basketball matchup at BetMGM